13 Dealing with Data

 })

 Using a log transformation for numeric targets and features is straightforward, and comes with several benefits.
-For example, it can help with heteroscedasticity, which is when the variance of the target is not constant across the range of the predictions2 (demonstrated below).
+For example, it can help with heteroscedasticity, which is when the variance of the target is not constant across the range of the predictions2.
 It can also help to keep predictions positive after transformation, allows for interpretability gains, and more.
-One issue with logging is that it is not a linear transformation, which can help capture nonlinear feature-target relationships, but can also make some post-modeling transformations less straightforward.
-Also if you have a lot of zeros, ‘log plus one’ transformations are not going to be enough to help you overcome that hurdle3.
-Logging also won’t help much when the variables in question have few distinct values, like ordinal variables, which we’ll discuss later in Section 13.2.3.

 Figure 13.1: Log Transformation and Heteroscedasticity

 It is rarely necessary or a good idea to transform a numeric feature or target to a categorical one.
 Doing so potentially throws away useful information by making the feature a less reliable measure of the underlying construct.
 For example, discretizing age to ‘young’ and ‘old’ does not help your model, and you can always get predictions for what you would consider ‘young’ and ‘old’ after the fact.
-Though extremely common, particularly in machine learning contexts when applied to target variables, it’s just not a statistically or practically sound thing to do, and can ultimately hinder interpretation.
+It is extremely common to see, particularly in machine learning contexts when applied to target variables so that a classification approach can be used.
+But it’s just not a statistically or practically sound thing to do, and can ultimately hinder interpretation.

 13.2.2 Categorical variables